lkachury/stock-analysis/README.md

 Refactoring is common on the job because first attempts at code won’t always be the best way to accomplish a task.

+Your refactored code should run faster than it did in this module.